 - Day 17

 Arrive into Manaus late this evening and transfer to your hotel, set on a bluff overlooking the Amazon’s largest tributary, the Rio Negro.
-Overnight at the Tropical Manaus Ecoresort.
+Overnight at the Tropical Executive Hotel.

-Sunday, May 3: Manaus / Embark the MV Dorinha / Praia Grande
+Manaus / Embark the MV Iracema / Praia Grande

 Depart early this morning to visit the Museu da Amazônia (MUSA) Canopy Tower, situated in the 40-square-mile Adolfo Ducke Forest Reserve.
 Watch sunrise from atop the 120-foot tower, with a veritable surround-sound cacophony of birdsong, in the realm of dazzlingly colorful cotingas, toucans, trogons, and tanagers.
 Large flights of parrots, from Scarlet and Red-bellied Macaws to Caica and Blue-headed Parrots, pass by at eye level, and, with luck, you may even encounter the magnificent Red-fan Parrot.
 Guianan Red Howler Monkeys are often equally vocal, with other primate possibilities including Pied Bare-faced Tamarin and Bearded Saki, with its bizarre bouffant hairdo.
 Walking the trails below the tower, watch for Red-rumped Agouti and Guianan Squirrel.

-In the late morning, board the MV Dorinha, a classic, triple-decker river boat with a shallow draft; comfortable air-conditioned, en suite cabins; and abundant deck space for easy wildlife observation.
+This afternoon, board the MV Iracema, a classic, triple-decker river boat with a shallow draft; comfortable air-conditioned, en suite cabins; and abundant deck space for easy wildlife observation.
 Meet the experienced captain, Mo Fortes, affectionately known as “Junior”, and his crew, and join the expedition team for drinks on deck as you push out into the Rio Negro and commence sailing.

 The Amazon and its larger tributaries act as formidable barriers to dispersion of animals, essentially dividing the great basin into an archipelago of forested “islands”, each home to their own unique fauna.
 Over the next two days, explore the complex maze of braided channels and lagoons south-west of Manaus, including both the tongue of land sandwiched between the Rio Negro and the Amazon (or Solimões, as Brazilians call the upper stretches), and the waterlogged country to the south of the Amazon.